bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 .. hint::

-    As of SODAR Core v0.4.5, it is also possible to create an invite in the "add member" form.
+    It is also possible to create an invite in the Add Member form.
 Inviting is enabled when inputting an email address not found among the system users.

 Modifying Members
 -----------------